An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The angular distribution

-for a large number of vectors $x\in\mathbb{R}^m$ and $y\in\mathbb{R}^{n-m}$ with standard normally distributed components.
-The values $\|y\|^2$ are then distributed according to the $\chi^2$-distribution with $n-m$ degrees of freedom.
-The direct calculation of $\|y\|^2$ can thus be replaced by the calculation of a single scalar quantity following this distribution.
-The amount of work then remains strictly proportional to the dimension $m$, no matter how large the difference $n-m$ of the dimensions is.
-Let $T$ be the matrix assigned to the graph associated with the $\mathrm{C}_{60}$-fullerene molecule, which consists of of the ninety edges of a truncated icosahedron and its sixty corners as vertices.
+for a large number of vectors $x\in\mathbb{R}^m$ and $y\in\mathbb{R}^{n-m}$ with independent and standard normally distributed components.
+The squares of the euclidean norms $\|y\|$ then follow the $\chi^2$-distribution with $n-m$ degrees of freedom.
+Therefore, their calculation can be replaced by the calculation of a single scalar quantity.
+The amount of work then remains proportional to the dimension $m$, no matter how much the dimensions differ and how large their difference $n-m$ is.
+Let $T$ be the matrix assigned to the graph associated with the $\mathrm{C}_{60}$-fullerene molecule, which consists of the ninety edges of a truncated icosahedron and its sixty corners as vertices.
 The degree of these vertices is three and the assigned variance therefore $V=9/380$.
-The frequency distribution of the values $\|T^t\eta\|^2$ for a million randomly chosen points $\eta$ on the unit sphere and the corresponding Gauss function (\ref{eq3.23}) are shown in Fig.~1.
+The frequency distribution of the values $\|T^t\eta\|^2$ for a million randomly chosen points $\eta$ on the unit sphere and the corresponding Gauss function (\ref{eq3.29}) are shown in Fig.~2.

-The singular values of the matrices $T$ and $T^t$, respectively, can in general only be determined numerically.
-The matrices $T$ assigned to complete graphs, in which all vertices are connected with each other, are an exception.
-It is not difficult to see that the associated matrices $S=T^tT$ have the eigenvalue one of multiplicity one and the eigenvalue $(m+2)/2$ of multiplicity $m-1$ in terms of the number $m$ of vertices.
-The square roots of these eigenvalues are the singular values of $T$.

-Orthogonal projections, matrices $T^t=P$ of dimension $(m\times n)$ with one as the only singular value, are another important exception.
-The quantities (\ref{eq3.8}) take the value $m$ in this case.
-The expected value and the variance are therefore